Water & Sewer System Improvements

 “We are the stewards of the infrastructure here in Roselle,” said Mayor Gayle Smolinski.
 “We need to keep up our investment in our water and sewer systems while ensuring that our water delivery and wastewater collection systems meet the set standards, and that our residences and businesses are receiving the cleanest water that we can provide.
 I see this as continuing with our good stewardship.”

-The plan for the water system calls for spending $1 million each year for the next five years to replace aging water mains.
-To cover the costs for the work required in the water system, the Village Board voted in March to raise the water rate incrementally over the next five years, from $7.45 per 1,000 gallons in 2016 to $8.45 per 1,000 gallons in 2020.
-The 2016 rate went into effect on April 1 (up from $7.11 in 2015) and will be reflected for April usage in the May 2016 bills.
+The plan for the water system calls for spending $1 million each year between 2016 and 2020 to replace aging water mains.
+To cover the costs for the work required in the water system, the Village Board voted in March of 2016 to raise the water rate incrementally over the next five years, from $7.45 per 1,000 gallons in 2016 to $8.45 per 1,000 gallons in 2020.
+The 2016 rate went into effect on April 1 (up from $7.11 in 2015).

 In addition to the planned improvements to the water system, the increases to the water rate reflect the assumptions that the DuPage Water Commission will annually increase what it charges the Village of Roselle for the purchase of Lake Michigan Water (which it purchases from the City of Chicago), and that there has been an overall decrease in the volume of water purchased by residents and businesses due to conservation efforts and the usage of high-efficiency fixtures.
 While the Village is selling less water to its customers (and taking in less revenue), it must continue to make necessary improvements to the water system to insure water quality, reliability, and public safety.

-The Baxter & Woodman report also addressed costs related to over $18.9 million in planned improvements identified for the Village’s wastewater system over the next five years.
+The Baxter & Woodman report also addressed costs related to over $18.9 million in planned improvements identified for the Village’s wastewater system through 2020.
 The Village adopted a Wastewater Facilities Master Plan in 2015 that provides long-range planning for the collection and treatment systems in Roselle.
 The plan takes into account the current and future needs of the community while meeting evolving regulatory requirements, and identifies specific improvements for the collection system and both of the Village’s wastewater treatment plants.

-Wastewater improvements will be funded by a combination of increased sewer rates (90¢ per 1,000 gallon increase for DuPage County residents; 50¢ per 1,000 gallon increase for Cook County residents, phased over the next five years), increased capital improvement surcharge (CIS) rates ($4.70 per 1,000 gallon increase compared to 2015 rates, phased over the next five years), and low-interest loans from the Illinois Environmental Protection Agency.
+Wastewater improvements will be funded by a combination of increased sewer rates (90¢ per 1,000 gallon increase for DuPage County residents; 50¢ per 1,000 gallon increase for Cook County residents, phased over five years), increased capital improvement surcharge (CIS) rates ($4.70 per 1,000 gallon increase compared to 2015 rates, phased over five years), and low-interest loans from the Illinois Environmental Protection Agency.

 The combination of the increased water, sewer, and CIS rates will mean that the average monthly water and sewer bill in Roselle (assuming 5,400 gallon usage) will increase by approximately $37 by 2020, compared to 2015 bills.
 The Village Board is committed to reviewing water and sewer projections annually during the budget hearing process to make rate adjustments as necessary.